-Murella Bosse, Ph.D., Chair, Division of Social Sciences; mbosse@mckendree.edu; Carnegie Hall 201; (618) 537-6882
+Linda Hoffman, Ph.D., Assistant Professor of Psychology; lehoffman@mckendree.edu; (618) 537-6886; Carnegie Hall 204

 The minor in gerontology is designed to give a minimal background for those who wish to enter positions that deal with meeting the needs of the elderly.
 To minor in gerontology a student must complete 20 hours in gerontology courses, including GRN 322.